CarsonKY/PierCarson.FinalProj.May2022/README.md

 * Javascript JPG Popup Animation for the About Us section
 * Working PHP Contact Us section that sends out an email to my personal acct.

-## CL Features from List

-These are implemented features off the Features List that ended up on the final project

-* Flexbox
-* Working Hamburger Menu
-* Working Contact Us PHP form
-* Show/Hide Object (one map image disappears on small screens)

 ## Getting Started